kioxia-jp/aisaq-diskann/workflows/AiSAQ_index.md

 Creating an AiSAQ index from an existing DiskANN index
 ------------------------------------------------------

-If you already have a DiskANN index, it can be converted into an AiSAQ index without rebuilding its graph by the `apps/utils/create_aisaq_layout` program.
+If you already have a DiskANN index, it can be converted into an AiSAQ index by the `apps/utils/create_aisaq_layout` program, without rebuilding the graph.
 For illustrative purpose, the DiskANN index is assumed to be built with `--index_path_prefix /path/to/index`.

 The `apps/utils/create_aisaq_layout` program has 5 arguments shown in below.